Josh Smoker

 Joshua Michael Smoker (born November 26, 1988) is an American former professional baseball pitcher.
-He previously played for the New York Mets, Pittsburgh Pirates, and Detroit Tigers of Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for the New York Mets, Pittsburgh Pirates, and Detroit Tigers.

 Early life

 Smoker was born in Calhoun, Georgia to Mike, an engineer, and Debbie Smoker.
 As a child, he was an Atlanta Braves fan and dirt track racer.

 In 2007, Smoker was rated the eleventh best draft-eligible pitching prospect by Baseball America.
 As a high school senior, he was named Gatorade Player of the Year for Georgia after finishing with a 1.24 ERA and 152 strikeouts over 73 innings pitched.
 He initially committed to play college baseball for Clemson.

 Professional career

 Washington Nationals

 Smoker was drafted by the Washington Nationals in the first round of the 2007 Major League Baseball draft out of Calhoun High School in Calhoun, Georgia.
 In 2008, he underwent surgery on a bone spur in his shoulder.
 In 2013, Dr. James Andrews performed surgery on Smoker to repair a torn rotator cuff and labrum.
 With his fastball velocity declining, the Nationals organization released him without him ever having played higher than Class A-Advanced.